Wanjira Mathai

 Why you should listen

 Growing up in Kenya, Wanjira Mathai developed an early understanding of nature's restorative power.
 Her mother, Wangari Maathai, was the first African woman to win the Nobel Peace Prize, earned for founding the Green Belt Movement.
-This woman-led, grassroots NGO has empowered communities for decades through the act of planting trees — and it's one that has remained close to Mathai's heart.
-For while she initially studied health and business and worked on disease control at The Carter Center, she ultimately became head of the Green Belt Movement herself.
+This woman-led, grassroots NGO has empowered communities for decades through the act of planting trees -- and it's one that has remained close to Mathai's heart.
+While she initially studied health and business and worked on disease control at The Carter Center, she ultimately became head of the Green Belt Movement herself.
 She later led Women Entrepreneurs in Renewables and served as executive chair of The Wangari Maathai Foundation.

-Wanjira Mathai’s TED talk
+Wanjira Mathai’s TED talks

 More news and ideas from Wanjira Mathai